OXIDprojects/OXIDforge-pages/extension_acronyms.md

+This file is outdated for we moved on to another system to display your acronyms, namespaces and links.
+Follow this link in order to see the list and how it looks like now: https://oxidforge.org/de/vendor.
+Please do not send pull requests to this file any longer as they will not be taken in respect.
+Please register yourselves at https://oxidforge.org/de/modulhersteller-entwickler-eintragen instead.

 | Acronym  | Vendor namespace | Company name |
 | ------------- | ------------- | ------------- |
 | a4p |  | [apps4print](http://www.apps4print.com/)  |